h0lylag/workshop-watcher/README.md

 - Check `--log-level DEBUG` for detailed API responses

 ### First run shows all mods as "updated"
-- This is normal!
-The database is empty on first run
+- This is expected behavior when the database is empty
 - All tracked mods will be added to the database
 - Subsequent runs will only notify about actual updates